-The DBHA is not a troubled agency.
+The DBHA does not fall under the category of a troubled agency.

 The Delray Beach Housing Authority is an organization dedicated to improving the quality of life for low and moderate income families, and providing the opportunity for self-sufficiency by guaranteeing safe, quality housing.
-There is a definite need for additional public housing units in Delray Beach evident through the numerous call for affordable rental units and the needs assessment survey recently received.
+Their aim is to accomplish the mission though the application the these guiding principles: Quality, Residents being their main focus, Resident Involvement, and Teamwork.
 The DBHA's strategy for extending the supply of assisted housing include (a) applying for additional rental vouchers; (b) reducing public housing vacancies: (c) leveraging private/other public finds to create additional housing opportunities, and to acquire or build additional units and developments.